fivethreeo/FreeCAD-Steel_Frame/README.md

 in FreeCAD 0.16 go to Macro-->Macros
 Hit the Create Button
-Copy and paste the code from the file Steel_Frame_Creator.py
+Copy and paste the code from the file Steel_Frame_Creator.py An icon Steel_Frame.svg is included in case you want to assing the macro to a button as it is covered in the FreeCAD documentation.

 ==================================================================
 Operating Instruccions: